ajcwebdev/redwood-fly/README.md

 yarn rw dev
 ```

-Your browser should open automatically to `http://localhost:8910` to see the web app.
+Open `http://localhost:8910/posts` to create a test post and return to `http://localhost:8910/` to see the result.

 ![01-localhost-test](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/evpn14ja5ffoov2blsem.png)